openshift-pipelines/pipelines-as-code/docs/content/docs/guide/running.md

 to run the PipelineRun.

 {{< hint info >}}
-If you are using the Github Apps and have installed it on an Organization, Pipelines as Code will only be initiated when a Repo CR matching one of the repositories in a URL is detected on a repository belonging to the organization where the Github App has been installed.
+If you are using the GitHub Apps and have installed it on an Organization, Pipelines as Code will only be initiated when a Repo CR matching one of the repositories in a URL is detected on a repository belonging to the organization where the GitHub App has been installed.
 Otherwise, Pipelines as Code will not be triggered.
 {{< /hint >}}